HubRise/website/content/apps/livepepper/en/overview.md

 - Pull orders from HubRise, including order status.
 - Push customer information into HubRise, including loyalty.
 - Pull customer information from HubRise, including loyalty.
-- Push the menu into a HubRise catalog.
+- Push a catalog into HubRise.
-- Pull the menu from a HubRise catalog.
+- Pull a catalog from HubRise.
 - Synchronise final delivery time with HubRise.

 LivePepper can be connected to HubRise from the LivePepper back office.